ilariaciavarella/pof_ecommerce/README.md

 1. Now you have a `target` folder containing the jar file named `Planty_Of_Food-Ecommerce.jar`;

-2. To execute the program you can to either of the following:
+2. To execute the program you can do either of the following:

     1. Stay in the current directory and run the following command:
        ```shell